API

 Container autoscaling limits

-To ensure more efficient use of computational resources and consistent model performance, define scaling thresholds for CPU, RAM, GPU, GPU RAM, and HTTP requests resource utilization.
+To ensure more efficient use of computational resources and consistent model performance, define scaling thresholds for CPU, RAM, and HTTP requests resource utilization.
+You can combine any triggers or use a single one.

 • The minimum setting is 1% of the resource capacity.
 Only HTTP requests trigger can scale pods to and from 0.